Baking and Pastry Arts Management

-Expand your work experience and network with potential employers during a semester-long internship, and apply your knowledge in The Chef’s Table Restaurant and Cafe, on campus next to our learning labs in Fanshawe’s London Downtown Campus.
-You may also choose to gain a global perspective during optional field trips to our European partner schools.
+Expand your work experience and network with potential employers during a semester-long internship, and apply your knowledge in The Chef’s Table Restaurant and Cafe, Fanshawe’s on-campus teaching restaurant.
+You may also choose to gain a global perspective during optional study trips to our European partner schools in Italy and Switzerland.

 Did you know Fanshawe consistently ranks high in graduate employment rates among large colleges in Ontario?